hall-lab/1kg_sv_comparison/README.md

 Scripts utilized to prep data for comparison of calls from the svtools pipeline to calls from the 1000 Genomes Project.
 This code is specific for the 1000 Genomes Phase 3 Integrated SV Map currently found here: ftp://ftp.ncbi.nlm.nih.gov/1000genomes/ftp/phase3/integrated_sv_map/ALL.wgs.integrated_sv_map_v2.20130502.svs.genotypes.vcf.gz

 # Dependencies
+A Docker container containing all dependencies is available from Docker Hub as halllab/1kg_sv_comparison and a Dockerfile is contained within [this repo](Dockerfile).

+Alternatively, the following are pre-requisites:
 * curl
 * Python (2.7)
 * PyVCF (0.6.8)